 - Vertical physis and a significant limb length discrepancy

 Patients with HE angle 45 – 60 degrees is closely followed up.
 Patients with HE angle < 45 degrees are known to have spontaneous resolution.

-A valgus osteotomy reduces the deformity, normalize the neck shaft angle, improves the glutel forces, improves joint congruency and increases limb length to reduce the limb length discrepancy.
+A valgus osteotomy reduces the deformity, normalize the neck-shaft angle, improves the gluteal forces, improves joint congruency and increases limb length to reduce the limb length discrepancy.